Three SSD Interface Types: Which One Should You Go For?

 mSATA is identical in terms of appearance to another mini PCIe connector, but they are electrically incompatible and not interchangeable, which can be somewhat confusing to some users.
 Since mSATA SSD interface has already been obsolete, we can add a 2.5-inch SATA SSD to our laptops by putting a hard drive caddy into the optical drive bay.

-M.2 Connectors
+M.2 Connectors:

 Originally known as NGFF (Next Generation Form Factor), formally called M.2, M.2 connectors is now a widely-used specification of small devices.
 Besides SSDs, it can also be utilized for many other gadgets such as Wi-Fi wireless cards and 4G WWAN card, which depends on its key type.
 Of course, among all those uses for M.2, SSD remains it most common use.